Myanmar's Suu Kyi - from prisoner to would-be lawmaker

 The NLD continued to reject the military's demand for a leading role in politics.
 The top generals refused to hold dialogue with Suu Kyi and questioned her patriotism by calling her by her British married name, Mrs Michael Aris.

-A final stint of house arrest - after she was found guilty of breaching a security law when an American intruder swam to her home and stayed for two nights - kept her out of the 2010 election, which the NLD boycotted and a military-backed party won easily.
+A final stint of house arrest - after she was found guilty of breaching an obsolete security law when an American intruder swam to her home and stayed for two nights - kept her out of the 2010 election, which the NLD boycotted and a military-backed won easily.

-Insiders say the NLD was split on whether to run but Suu Kyi said she "would not dream" of taking part.
-That decided the matter.
+Insiders say the NLD was split on whether to run but Suu Kyi said she personally "would not dream" of taking part, which decided the matter.

 Upon her release on November 13, 2010, thousands greeted her amid jubilation in Yangon.